 But what is an RFP, and how can you present a substantial proposal to qualified vendors?
 Find out everything you need to know about it here.

-A Request for Proposal, or RFP, is a document that a business, non-profit, or government agency creates to outline the requirements for a specific project.
-They use the RFP process to solicit bids from qualified vendors and identify which vendor might be the best-qualified to complete the project.
+An RFP is a document that a business, non-profit, or government agency creates to outline the requirements for a specific project.
+The RFP process helps solicit bids from vendors and identify which one is best qualified to complete the project.

 Why Do Organizations Create RFPs?

 - By detailing your organization’s needs in an RFP, you can gauge how well each vendor understands your project.

 - RFPs help government agencies and non-profits ensure transparency.
 It shows the public they’re accountable for project goals and vendor choices.

 Writing an RFP encourages organizations to create benchmarks to measure project success.